sethshober/learnJS/final/strings.md

   // do something cool with it
 }

-// using indexOf to count occurences, from MSDN: var str = 'To be, or not to be, that is the question.' var count = 0 var position = str.indexOf('e')
+// using indexOf to count occurrences, from MDN: var str = 'To be, or not to be, that is the question.' var count = 0 var position = str.indexOf('e')